-Office equipment 3 to 5 years
+Computer equipment 3 years Furniture and fittings 5 years

 (g) Plant and equipment (continued)

 The assets' residual values and useful lives are reviewed, and adjusted if appropriate, at the end of each reporting period.
 An asset's carrying amount is written down immediately to its recoverable amount if the asset's carrying amount is greater than its estimated recoverable amount.